MortenBirk/Bearshark/README.md

 # Bearshark
 Bearshark is a tool used for visual analysis of a javascript codebase.
 It visualizes a codebases internal file dependencies based on `import` or `require` statements.
-The standard visualization requires [React](https://reactjs.org/) since the module only provides a React component for the visualization.
-However the actual codebase does **not** have to be React.

 ![Preview1](./docs/example.PNG)

-Bearshark can either be visualized within a standalone visualization, or it can be integrated directly into [styleguidist](https://github.com/styleguidist/react-styleguidist)
+Bearshark can either be visualized within a standalone visualization, it can be integrated into a [react](https://reactjs.org/) application, or it can be integrated directly into [react-styleguidist](https://github.com/styleguidist/react-styleguidist)

 ## Getting started
 First install Bearshark